coroutineDispatcher/new_blog/clzvlzxz400000al719wn1vzw.md

 ---

+*Disclaimer: Since I'm writing more articles with focus on exploitation rather than development lately, it's worth mentioning that such guidelines are not encouraging anybody to attack Android apps without authorisation.
+These serve only for educational purposes.*

 Lately I've been involved in extending my knowledge in pentesting, reverse engineering and hacking Android apps.
 It's still a long journey to go.
 However, I enjoy such a path so much that I can't refrain myself from writing about it.

 Of course, there are multiple ways to tamper with an Android `apk`.
 That includes playing around with the app (behaviour analysis or injecting URL/URI's or even SQLite injection), reverse engineering the `dex` code (static analysis), or messing with the app directly on runtime.
 There are plenty of tools to be used for each case, but what I find more fascinating is the runtime case.
 In static analysis, you can't do much about SSL pinning or when the app has a PIN prompt.
 Therefore, tools like Frida are really valuable.